nicolasdao/template-pulumi-cloud-run/README.md

 ### Pulumi project

 - This project provisions the following resources:
-	- Enables the `run.googleapis.com` service on the Google Cloud project.
 	- Creates a new `Docker image` with the `app` code in it and deploys it to GCR.
 	- Creates a new `Service Account` for the new Cloud Run service.
 	- Deploys a new `Cloud Run service's version` associated with the previously created service account.